-How we circled around Iceland within 2 weeks with a camper Van.
+How we toured around Iceland within 2 weeks with a camper van.

-Are you also considering to hire a camper van and explore a country?
+Are you also considering hiring a camper van and exploring a country?
 We decided to do that to explore Iceland.
 One thing in advance: it wasn’t the cheapest option!
-The freedom, the view of untouched nature, the mountains and the sea every morning were priceless and definitely worth it!
+The freedom, the view of untouched nature, the mountains, and the sea every morning were priceless and definitely worth it!

 The untouched nature is calling